The Foundling (1915 film)

 The Foundling is a 1915 silent film directed by Alan Dwan.
 The film premiered in 1915, was lost in a fire accident shortly afterwards, and is now a lost film.
 It was remade as The Foundling in 1916 with the same principal cast, but with a different director, John B. O'Brien, at the helm.

 Plot

-Molly O (Mary Pickford) is a poor little girl whose mother died in childbirth and whose father David King (Edward Martindel) rejects her.
+Molly O is a poor little girl whose mother died in childbirth and whose father David King rejects her.
 When David departs to Italy to paint his late wife as the Madonna, Molly O is left behind in a cruel orphanage.
-She is beloved by the other pupils, but becomes enemies with the matron's niece Jennie (Mildred Morris).
-As a result, she is shipped off to live with a boardinghouse proprietress (Maggie Weston).
+She is beloved by the other pupils, but becomes enemies with the matron's niece Jennie.
+As a result, she is shipped off to live with a boardinghouse proprietress.
 She is treated more like a slave than as an adopted daughter and decides to run away.

 Meanwhile, King returned from Italy and is now a wealthy and successful painter.
 He regrets having left behind his daughter and now longs for her presence.
 Jennie pretends to be Molly O to make profit of his wealth and is adopted by him.
 However, Molly O returns as well.
 Afraid to tell the truth, she serves as his maid.